Barun Das

 He is an alumnus of IIT Madras, IIM Calcutta and London School of Economics.
 He has over 25 years of experience in the Media sector, both in India and abroad – in top managerial positions.

-Barun was a member of the International Academy of Television Arts and Sciences and was a juror for the finals of the International Emmys.
-A strategist from an early age, Barun was selected for Junior National Bridge team.
+Das was a member of the International Academy of Television Arts and Sciences and was a juror for the finals of the International Emmys.
+A strategist from an early age, Das was selected for Junior National Bridge team.

+Das was conferred with Honorary Doctorate in Philosophy by Manav Rachna International Institute of Research and Studies in April 2023.